AdobeDocs/campaign-classic.en/help/rn/using/latest-release.md

 **Security enhancements**

 * Improved security in report configuration to protect from clickjacking.
 This applies to new reports.
-For old reports, you need to republish them to apply the change.
+For old reports, you need to republish them to apply changes.

 **Improvements**

 * iOS 13 is now supported with the HTTP2 connector.

-* We have improved the quarantine management and the cleanup of the tables used by the push notification feature (nms:address and nms:appSubscriptionRcp).
+* Improved quarantine management and cleanup of the tables used by the push notification feature (nms:address and nms:appSubscriptionRcp).
 For iOS (HTTP2 connector only), disabled tokens are now handled in the same way as for Android.
 The disable flag is now set in the NmsAppSubscriptionRcp table.

 * A new option has been added in the **JavaScript code** and **Advanced JavaScript code** workflow activities to define a time-out period.
 This prevents the javascript execution phase from running for too long.
 If the time-out period elapses, the workflow is stopped.
 The default time-out is 1 hour.

 * The delivery analysis is now stopped when no matching affinity is found on the mid-sourcing server, with the corresponding error message being displayed.

-* We now support database failover for Postgres.
-When the database server crashes and restarts, Campaign now reconnects to it automatically.
+* Database failover for Postgres is now supported: when the database server crashes and restarts, Campaign now reconnects to it automatically.

 **Other changes**

-* The most consuming custom tables have been moved from the xtkNewId sequence to dedicated sequences.
+* The most consuming custom tables have been moved from the **xtkNewId** sequence to dedicated sequences.
 [Read more](https://helpx.adobe.com/campaign/kb/sequence_auto_generation.html#Switchtoadedicatedsequence)

 * Improved query performance which could be affected by unnecessary database connections.

-* The "Start Pending" view has been added to the Administration > Audit > Workflows Status node.
-This allows you to monitor all workflows on your instance that are waiting to be started by the operationMgt process.
-This view is available with the Marketing campaigns package.
+* The **Start Pending** view has been added to the Administration > Audit > Workflows Status node.
+This allows you to monitor all workflows on your instance that are waiting to be started by the **operationMgt** process.
+This view comes with the Marketing campaigns package.
 [Read more](../../workflow/using/monitoring-workflow-execution.md#filtering-workflows-status)

 * The email address validation rules in relation to soft bounces have been enhanced.
 [Read more](help/delivery/using/understanding-delivery-failures.md)

 **Patches**

-* XXXX
+* XXX